The 2 period RSI developed by Larry Connors is a mean reversion strategy which provides a short-term buy-sell signal.

-How to trade using Larry Connors RSI (2) strategy?
+How to trade using Larry Connors 2 Period RSI strategy?

 Based on the above 4 conditions, we will take a practical example to discuss the above trading strategy.
-The below is the daily chart of Havells India.
+Below is the daily chart of Havells India.

 In all the above buying situations, the price candle was above 200 DMA but below 5 DMA.